estine/ecobobbles/FX-LFOs/LVLFO/README.md

 Solving for this results in really interesting cyclical behavior between the two species, which can be altered dramatically by changing the coefficients.
 The [generalized Lotka-Volterra equation](https://en.wikipedia.org/wiki/Generalized_Lotka%E2%80%93Volterra_equation) allows for $N$ species.

-In this plug-in, the size of the populations of the multiple species are used as control rate (LFO) data, to control any musical parameters desired.
+In this plug-in, the size of the populations of the multiple species are used as control rate (LFO) data, to control any musical parameters desired via 14-bit CC values (0-3 currently).
+Additionally, because the system internally runs at audio rate, audio outputs 1-4 from the plug-in may be heard directly as audio, although this requires turning up the rate.

 ## GUI